lagoon-examples/wordpress-base/README.md

 # Wordpress and Lagoon

 This repository is an example of how to use Lagoon and Wordpress.
 It uses our local development environment, Pygmy.
-For more information on Pygmy, check out the documentation.
+For more information on Pygmy, [check out the documentation](https://pygmy.readthedocs.io/en/master/).
+If you've never set up a Lagoon site locally, you'll need to get Docker and Pygmy set up, [so read the documentation on that](https://lagoon.readthedocs.io/en/latest/using_lagoon/local_development_environments/), it's quick!

 ## Getting Started